metakirby5/codi.vim/README.md

 - `CodiEnterPre`, `CodiEnterPost`: When a Codi pane enters.
 - `CodiUpdatePre`, `CodiUpdatePost`: When a Codi pane updates.
 - `CodiLeavePre`, `CodiLeavePost`: When a Codi pane leaves.

+## FAQ

+- _Why doesn't X work in Codi, when it works in a normal source file?_
+  - Codi is not meant to be a replacement for actually running your program;
+    it supports nothing more than what the underlying REPL supports.
+This is why Haskell language pragmas don't work and OCaml statements must end with `;;`.

 ## Thanks to